PythonnotJava/MTBOX/readme.en.md

 ## future development
 ### Through the above bugs and so on, in the near future, I am very likely to improve through the following ideas
 * Provide additional methods to create root branches in BaseTree
-* Modify the grammar of the added tutorial file, or change the type of the read-in file (in fact, I considered html files at the beginning, and used the request+re module to obtain the code tag content, although html is more legible to ordinary users , but because I am not very good at writing H5 and the H5 file size is large, I gave up)
+* Modify the grammar of the added tutorial file, or change the type of the read file (in fact, I considered html files at the beginning, and used the request+re module to obtain the code tag content, although html is more legible to ordinary users , but because I am not very good at writing H5 and the H5 file size is large, I gave up)
 * Define the file related to the parameter details, and use the signal to replace the display of the parameter details when changing the tutorial
 * Multilingual function, multinational interface, just like my readme file is divided into Chinese and English versions
 * Try optimizing the right column with a split column.
 Can customize height display